DataFire/OneDB/web-docs/markdown/Hello_World.md

 ## Step 2: Add a Login Form

-The FreeDB client comes with a login form that will allow users to choose which FreeDB instance to use.
+The OneDB client comes with a login form that will allow users to choose which OneDB instance to use.
 The default instance is the DataFire instance above.

 ```html